 Do spider vein creams work?

-Overall it’s true that laser therapy is likely to be the best way to deal with your vein problems – but that costs money and time.
-Is there anything else you can do to lessen the appearance of spider veins if you don’t want to make that investment just yet?
+Overall it’s true that laser therapy is likely to be the most effective way to deal with your vein problems – but that costs money and time.

 1. Vitamin K – proven to repair veins and capillaries and used extensively by doctors to reduce the appearance of bruises, spider veins and in rosacea skin care.
 This ingredient appears in some of the best vein creams.
 Vitamin K – the K comes from “Koagulations Vitamins” – from the German for coagulation since this group of vitamins were essential to coagulate blood.
 Vitamin K1 is the key vitamin used in most creams and it can be found in the ingredient list under its chemical name – phylloquinone, or more commonly phytomenadione (phytonadione).